KnowledgeCaptureAndDiscovery/DISK-UI/docs/index.md

-Existing large repositories of data could be continuously and systematically analyzed by machines, updating findings and potentially making new discoveries as new data becomes available
+Existing large repositories of data could be continuously and systematically analyzed by machines, updating findings and potentially making new discoveries as new data becomes available.

 ## Getting Started

-### Quick Start
+### Documentation for Users, Advanced Users, and Developers

-You can using DISK [here](https://disk.isi.edu).
+You can start to use DISK [here](https://disk.isi.edu), although you need to request an account.
-[User documentation](user-guide/) describe how to create and test hypothesis.
+[User documentation](user-guide/) describe how to create and test hypotheses using DISK.
-Further advanced user oriented [documentation](advanced-user/) describe how to find data and run analysis.
-Additionally, Developer oriented [documentation](developer-guide/) is available for people interested in building third-party integrations.
+Advanced users [documentation](advanced-user/) can extend DISK to incorporate new datasets and new kinds of analyses.
+Developers [documentation](developer-guide/) can integrate DISK with different data sources and data analysis engines.

 ## How it works

-The DISK system automates the execution of scientific workflows triggered on data changes.
+The DISK system automatically tests hypotheses provided by a scientist.
-To do this DISK collects data from different data repositories and defines methods on different workflows systems.
+To do this, DISK retrieves data from existing data repositories and analyzes the data using intelligent workflows.
-User defined goals are periodically check for new data/methods available.
-When a method detects new data, a new workflow execution will be send.
-Each experiment execution is stored with its metadata and outputs for posterior analysis.
+User-defined hypotheses are re-run when new data or methods become available.
+DISK stores all the provenance and metadata for new results, so they can be inspected and reproduced.

-## Architecture
+## Overview of DISK Architecture

 ![Disk API interactions](figures/DISK-adapters.png "DISK API interactions")

-DISK is implemented as a service which continuously monitors new data/methods available with existing user goals.
-Furthermore, DISK System can obtain data from different data repositories and send runs to different workflow systems.
 For more information about the DISK architecture, please check the [architecture](developer-guide/architecture/) page.

-## Features
+## Key Features

+- User interface to specify scientific hypotheses and track results
-- Automated execution of scientific workflows triggered on data changes
+- Automated retrieval of data relevant to a given hypothesis or question
-- Automatic discovery of new data and methods
+- Automated selection and execution of workflows to analyze data
-- Automatic execution of new workflows
+- Automated recording of provenance for new results
-- Automatic storage of experiment executions
-- Automatic analysis of experiment executions
-- Support for multiple data source integration using Adapter
+- Support for new data source integration using Adapters
-- Support for multiple workflow engines using Adapter
+- Support for new workflow engines using Adapters
 - SSO for user authentication

-## Users types
+## Target Users

-DISK is designed to be used by different users types depending on their needs.

-- Users: Scientists who want to use DISK to create and test hypothesis using existing questions.
+- Users: Scientists who use DISK to specify and test hypotheses or ask questions.
-- Expert users: Users who defines which question can trigger it, which data and from whom data source get and which method will create new workflows executions on the workflow system.
-Also, they can define new questions to be used on the creation of new hypothesis.
+- Advanced Users: Scientists who understand the design of DISK and can extend it to support new types of hypotheses and questions by defining data queries and workflows.
-- Administrator: Users who install DISK and defines which data sources and which workflow engines are available
+- Developers: Programmers who can extend DISK by integrating it with new data sources and new workflow systems.
-- Developers: Users who want to build third-party integrations.

 ## Development Status

-DISK is being actively developed by the [Knowledge Capture and Discovery Team](https://knowledgecaptureanddiscovery.github.io/).
+DISK is being actively developed by the USC/ISI [Knowledge Capture and Discovery Team](https://knowledgecaptureanddiscovery.github.io/).
-Our releases can be found [releases](https://github.com/KnowledgeCaptureAndDiscovery/DISK-WEB/releases).
+DISK releases can be found [releases](https://github.com/KnowledgeCaptureAndDiscovery/DISK-WEB/releases).

 ---